navin-bhaskar/Python-on-Galileo-Edison/README.md

 #File structure
 Each folder here is a part of a tutorial I've been blogging for some time.
-Inside each folder, you'll find one or more Python files along with a "README.md" that contains a short explanation about the script.
-It also includes link to relevent blog post which contains further explnation and is actually a tutorial for using that particular peripheral in most cases
+Inside each folder, you'll find one or more Python files which contain the demo code.
+The comment section includes link to the relevent blog post which contains further explnation and is actually a tutorial for using that particular peripheral.